alextselegidis/plainpad/docs/docker.md

 Run `docker-compose up -d` to start the environment.

-You will need modify the root `.env` so that it matches the following example:
+You will need modify the server's `.env` so that it matches the following example:

 ```
 # This value is the name of your application.
 This value is used when the